Eliminator was built for this "Reknown Special 3", but suits most battery valve sets.

 and output.

-OK, but the buffer capacitors were changed as a matter of course, as leaky
+tested OK, but the timing capacitors for the vibrator were changed as a

-ones will ruin the vibrator, and possibly the transformer.
-I mounted the
+matter of course, as leaky ones will ruin the vibrator, and possibly the

-zener diodes on a piece of PCB with the laminate cut into rectangles.
-This
+transformer.
+I mounted the zener diodes on a piece of PCB with the laminate

-provided an easy and neat form of connection while also providing isolation
+cut into rectangles.
+This provided an easy and neat form of connection

-between the diodes.
+while also providing isolation between the diodes.

 The zener diode panel is visible here.
-It provides
+It provides a constant load

-B+ voltages are regulated.
+regulated.
 The inverter's dropper resistor is also visible.

 A 6R 20W resistor drops the 12V for the